-We’ve listed alphabetically all of the flooring types available so that you can easily determine whether you can install laminate over that specific flooring type.
-Remember that laminate flooring, like American Concepts, is a floating floor; it will expand and contract as temperature and other conditions change.
-This means that the choice of subfloor, i.e., what you install laminate over, needs to provide the right support and meets the specifications listed above.
+We’re listing alphabetically all of the flooring types available so that you can easily determine whether you can install laminate over that specific flooring type.
+Remember that laminate flooring, like Swiss Krono USA’s Designer Floor Planks, is a floating floor — it will expand and contract as temperature and other conditions change.
+This means that the choice of subfloor (i.e., what you install laminate over) needs to provide the right support.

 Bamboo: Not recommended.